Files

 8. Inspect Joined Zones

 Run the workspace and inspect the Joined output port on the DatabaseJoiner.
-You should see LOT_ZONE_DESCRIPTION merged with the data, along with an attribute called _matched_records which indicates the number of matched records as a result of the join.
+You should see LOT_ZONE_DESCRIPTION merged into the data, along with an attribute called _matched_records that indicates the number of matched records resulting from the join.

 Exercise 4: Obtain Addresses & Output Validation Report